Climate Crisis

 Pixahive | CC0

-Hurricanes and large-scale flooding events such as the recent flooding in Pakistan are deadly.
+Hurricanes and large-scale flooding events, such as the recent flooding in Pakistan, are deadly.
 They destroy livelihoods, crops, and clean water supplies, make sanitation impossible, and spread diseases.

+Exacerbating the problem are rising sea levels resulting from melting ice sheets and glaciers and the expansion of water as the temperature increases.
 It seems we are hitting new temperature records every year.
-In the U.S. heatwaves are now the deadliest natural disaster.
-Measurements of the Earths global average surface temperature revealed that 2015 – 2022 were the eight warmest years on record.
+In the U.S., heatwaves are now the deadliest natural disaster.
+The Earth's global average surface temperature between 2015–2022 marked the eight warmest years on record.

-With increasing temperatures and drier conditions wildfire seasons are becoming longer, more widespread, and more destructive.
-Since the year 2000, an average of 70,000 wildfires have burned each year in the U.S. - double the average in the 1990’s.
+With increasing temperatures and drier conditions, wildfire seasons are becoming longer, more widespread, and more destructive.
+Since the year 2000, an average of 70,000 wildfires have burned each year in the U.S. - double the average in the 1990s.
 This equates to an enormous 7 million acres lost annually (roughly the size of Albania).

 An incredibly vast dry and cracked landscape is shown from Ladakh, India.
 There is a cloudless blue sky and dark mountains in the background.